 Chances are you probably already have a bank account.
 However, smaller local banks may not have branches near your school, which could make it hard for you to deposit and withdraw money.
 See if your current bank has locations where you’re going to college or if you should start an account with another bank for when you’re at school.
 If you don’t want to open another account, see if your local bank has online banking options so you can still deposit checks without going to a physical location.

-Also, if you only have a savings account, you might consider opening a checking account too.
-Savings accounts usually have a limit on the amount of times you can withdraw money per month, making them hard to use to pay bills and get money when you need it.
+If you only have a savings account, you might consider opening a checking account too.
+Savings accounts usually have a limit on the number of times you can withdraw money per month, making them hard to use to pay bills and get money when you need it.
 Checking accounts are better for day-to-day financial needs.

 Start carrying your health insurance card